baseboxorg/community-node/doc/rewards_plan.md

 M = (1/2000 + 1) ^2
 M = 1.001

-They will receive 1.001 x 0.000036000 = 0.000036036 TRX per vote
+They will receive 1.001 x 0.00003564 = 0.00003568 TRX per vote

 Since they are receiving more than the base rate, on the third day we have to compensate by adjusting the base rate.
-We do this by dividing the intended amount for payout for day 2 by the total payout, and multiplying that fraction times the base rate.
+We do this by dividing the intended amount for payout for all votes on day 2 by the total payout, and multiplying that fraction times the base rate.

 If the node wins the SR election for each of those 50 days, the Rewards Account will be fully funded and the Daily Rewards Pool will be 90,000 TRX.
 If the average daily votes is 100 million like it was on the first couple days, the base rate will be 0.0009 per TRX (*not adjusted base rate).